gemakada/MoroTech/README.md

 <b>Solution scaling</b>

 The solution is designed as a microservice running individually in docker container after image build.
-For proper scale out horizontally the image needs to be deployed into a container orchestrator like Kubernetes.
+For proper horizontal scale out the image needs to be deployed into a container orchestrator like Kubernetes.